 Overseeing the canyon with in the bottom a small river flowing.
 Bushes surrounding it and in front of you down the mountain.
 Rocks rising high on both sides.

 After crossing a street you’re at la Mescla, where the tunnels start.
-The path between the tunnels is a gravel road, the tunnels and the stairs leading down in the gorge and up to the tunnels are made of concrete.
+The path between the tunnels is a gravel road, the tunnels and the stairs leading down in the gorge and up to the tunnels are paved.

 Closer to the canyon.
 High rising rocks.
 Part of the stairs of the path visible.

-We walked this route in 2 days, not because it was too long or hard to walk in one day, but because we had some bad luck.
+We hiked this route in 2 days, not because it was too long or to hard to walk in one day, but because we had some bad luck.
 The first day we walked with friends and while walking down from Point Sublime a friend had low blood sugar.
-He didn’t bring anything to counter it so we had to stop our walk.
+He didn’t bring anything to counter it so we had to end our hike.

 The next day we started at la Mescla and walked part of the path through the tunnels and then turned around.
 We walked for about 2 hours the second day which was enough for our son.